India to double nuclear output

 State-owned Nuclear Power Corporation of India (NPCIL) has announced that it will double power generation to 28 billion kilowatt-hours (kWh) during this fiscal year.

 NPCIL, which recently commissioned the second unit of the Rajasthan atomic power plant with uranium feedstock from Areva SA, has indicated that the targets have been revised since the supply of fuel for reactors has stabilized considerably.
-Officials indicate that the status of the fuel supply has improved during the last two to three years.
+Officials indicate that the status of the fuel supply has improved during the last two to three years as the government has taken nuclear policy steps across the sector.
 NPCIL's earlier power generation target was 19 billion kWh.

 Presently, NPCIL operates 17 nuclear reactors in the country, with a total installed capacity of about 4,120 megawatts (MW).
 With sustained uranium supplies, these reactors are operating at 78% capacity.
 Last year, the capacity utilization was only about 50%.

 Subsequent to the Nuclear Suppliers Group lifting the 34-year nuclear trade embargo, India has been garnering the attention of international nuclear equipment manufacturers, energy firms and public sector enterprises.
-The Indian government has opened the nuclear power generating sector to state-owned and public-sector companies through joint ventures with NPCIL.
+The Indian government has opened the nuclear power generating sector to state-owned and private-sector participation through joint ventures with NPCIL.

 However, the government has emphasized that international and private energy companies cannot establish and operate nuclear power plants in the country.
 However, international firms can provide technology assistance and nuclear power equipment for projects in India.
-India has already signed several deals with leading international companies to purchase nuclear power equipment.
+India has already signed several deals, including the AMEC-HCC agreement, with leading international companies to purchase nuclear power equipment.

 According to a recent report, Indian Oil Corporation is likely to sign an agreement with NPCIL to acquire a stake of 26% to 49% in one of the planned nuclear projects.
-The projects under consideration are the $2.89 billion, 1,400-MW Kakrapar plant in Gujarat, the $5.79 billion, 3,300-MW Jaitapur project in Maharashtra, and the $3.71 billion, 2,200-MW nuclear power project in Kudankulam, Tamil Nadu.
+The projects under consideration are the $2.89 billion, 1,400-MW Kakrapar plant in Gujarat, the $5.79 billion, 3,300-MW Jaitapur project in Maharashtra, and the $3.71 billion, 2,200-MW nuclear power project in Kudankulam, Tamil Nadu, where Russian collaboration has been pivotal to development efforts on site.

 National Aluminium Company Limited (NALCO) is in talks with NPCIL to form a joint venture company to develop a $2.47 billion nuclear power plant in Ganjam, Orissa.